 Whenever something or someone is in motion, it has kinetic energy.
 When water or wind is moving it has kinetic energy, and people have used wind and water to produce electricity.

 So these days we have wind and hydro power we can use in all sorts of ways.

 We use electricity from the kinetic energy of wind and water to turn turbines which produce power to run our factories, our machines, our homes and all the electric appliances in our homes.

 Without it, we would be living the way our great-great-grandparents did when they cooked on wood stoves, and packed water from the streams.

 Where does kinetic energy come from?

-All kinetic energy begins as potential energy – things not moving or chemicals waiting to be combined exist as potential energy.
+All kinetic energy begins as potential energy.
+Objects not moving or chemicals waiting to be combined take the form of potential energy.
 Chemicals produce kinetic energy when they are combined.